-- 1- There is a small dial that controls the overall amount of vibrato.
-This can be set to some very high values that will sound very unnatural to some, but that is necessary for using some dedicated wind controllers that have a narrow CC range. - 2- You can change the amount of volume modulation: vibrato isn't just a change in pitch, it's also timbre and volume changes; you can control how much of this you want here. - 3- You can of course change the amount of pitch modulation as well.
+1- There is a small dial that controls the overall amount of vibrato.
+This can be set to some very high values that will sound very unnatural to some, but that is necessary for using some dedicated wind controllers that have a narrow CC range.

+2- You can change the amount of volume modulation: vibrato isn't just a change in pitch, it's also timbre and volume changes; you can control how much of this you want here.

+3- You can change the amount of timbre modulation to add even more realism